davestewart/alias-hq/README.md

 Alias HQ is build-time tool which:

-- piggybacks your project's existing `ts/jsconfig.json` configuration
+- uses `ts/jsconfig.json` as the single source of configuration
 - provides one-liner integrations to popular bunders, frameworks and libraries
 - has a CLI for quick configuration, and even source code migration